For the longest time I wished my family wanted to eat beans.

 Since the kids school is peanut free, I’ve turned to chocolate hummus as a source of protein for their school lunches.
 My daughter likes to dip apple slices and pretzel rods into them while my son prefers the chocolate hummus between two slices of bread.
 He says it’s like the chocolate sandwiches that Grandma used to make for him (she used Nutella).

-Honestly, whether my kids think it’s Nutella or they eat it with a spoon or they think it’s dessert, I don’t see how you can go wrong with serving dessert hummus any time of day!
+Honestly, whether my kids think it’s Nutella, or they eat it with a spoon, or they think it’s dessert, I don’t care.
+How can you go wrong with serving dessert hummus any time of day!

 From start to finish, it literally takes 3 minutes to make a batch of chocolate hummus.
 I call it “5 Minute Chocolate Hummus” just in case you forgot the salt in the cupboard.
 Or if you need to taste and adjust.

-Since my kids are big fans of both chocolate hummus AND cookie dough hummus, I soak a big batch of garbanzo beans at the start of the month (soaking removes the enzymes that make you toot), cook them in my slow cooker (because it’s too hot to use the stove) and then freeze them in 1 ½ cup portions.
+Since my kids are big fans of both chocolate hummus AND cookie dough hummus, (and snickerdoodle hummus AND cake batter hummus), I soak a big batch of garbanzo beans at the start of the month (soaking removes the enzymes that make you toot), cook them in my slow cooker and then freeze them in 1 ½ cup portions.
 Then I have beans at my fingertips whenever a little person requests them.

 Because my fellow wishers know that when someone requests to eat beans, you make them!

-- ½ cup cooked garbanzo beans* (how to soak and cook dry beans)
+- 1½ cup cooked garbanzo beans* (how to soak and cook dry beans) OR 1 can of garbanzo beans, strained and rinsed 3 times

 - 3½ - 4 Tbsp maple syrup